awsdocs/amazon-connect-admin-guide/doc_source/connect-contact-attributes.md

 ## Using Contact Attributes to Personalize the Customer Experience<a name="use-attributes-cust-exp"></a>

 Contact attributes in your contact flows can provide a more personalized customer experience\.
-For example, specify a custom call flow based on comparing an attribute to a value\.
-You then route the call based on the value comparison, such as routing customers to different tiers of support based on their account number\.
+For example, specify a custom flow based on comparing an attribute to a value\.
+You then route the contact based on the value comparison, such as routing customers to different tiers of support based on their account number\.
 Or retrieve a customer's name and save it as an attribute\.
 Include the name attribute in a text to speech string so that the customer's name is said during the interaction\.

 The steps in the following sections describe how to use contact attributes with different blocks in a contact flow\.